jackam/The_Conjurer/README.md

 -- Plot
 Every 2000 years the Conjurer's bloodline appears to protect earth.
-Guided by ancestors, the Conjurer uses the Stones Of Bone to fight against the forces that wish to enslave humanity.
+Favored by a few of the Gods, the Conjurer uses the Stones Of Bone magic to fight against the forces that wish to enslave humanity.